-To the Board of Directors of St. Joseph's Health Care, London
+To the Board of Directors of St. Joseph's Health Care, London,

-We have audited the accompanying financial statements of St. Joseph's Health Care, London, which comprise the statement of financial position as at March 31, 2011, the statements of operations, changes in net assets and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of St. Joseph's Health Care, London, which comprise the statement of financial position as at March 31, 2012, the statement of operations, changes in net assets and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Financial Statements
+Management's responsibility for the financial statements